tuukkalai/cheese/report.md

 python hackpassword.py http://localhost:8000 xato-net-10-million-passwords-every-44th-of-10000.txt
 ```

 To fix this issue the application should be updated to limit login attempts.
+Many of the application frameworks, such as Django, offer different packages to enable functionalities outside out-of-the-box solutions.
+Developer might be able to create the feature themselves or they can configure extension package to handle the issue.
+With Django, one of the extensions is [`django-axes`](https://pypi.org/project/django-axes/).
+Currently django-axes is already installed to the project, and configured by adding relevant information mentioned in [django-axes documentation](https://django-axes.readthedocs.io/en/latest/index.html).
+To enable the feature, changing the [`AXES_ENABLED`] flag from `False` to `True`.

-[comment]: <> (TODO: Login attempt limiter.)
+Personally I would add relevant `AXES_ENABLED` flag to environmental variables, and disable it in development environment.
+The package blocks the IP address in the event of false logins.

 The developer should also update default passwords in any frameworks used in application.
 Developers should actively avoid using passwords found in password lists and same password in different places.
 Password managers are handy to manage multiple credentials.